danbev/learning-quantum-computing/README.md

 be anything (even a number).

-The ket is just the pipe symbol and the less-than around the symbol and means that we are dealing quantum state in represented by a column vector:
+The ket is just the pipe symbol and the less-than around the symbol and means that we are dealing quantum state represented by a column vector:
 ```
 |0> ket ⌈1⌉            "zero-ket"
         ⌊0⌋